Closing the Gap Outcomes and Evidence Fund

 Projects will also support First Nations people with disability.

-Aboriginal Community-Controlled Organisations (ACCOs) will deliver projects designed in partnership with their communities.
+Aboriginal Community-Controlled Organisations and/or other First Nations organisations (service providers) will deliver projects designed in partnership with their communities.
 Projects will provide services to people experiencing (or at risk of) child removal or family violence.

-Projects will be funded through an outcomes-based funding model.
+Service providers will have the option of being funded through an outcomes-based funding model, focused on reward and incentive in a low risk setting.
 An aim of the program is to test whether an outcomes-based funding model can lead to: